wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/patient-outreach/includes/4-patient-journey.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the Status reason progress.](../media/status.png)](../media/status.png#lightbox)

 1. After your patient journey has started, you will be able to gather key metrics and insights from the record.
-When this information will become available depends on the date and time that you chose for the start of the customer journey.
+This information will become available at a time that is based on the date and time that you chose for the start of the customer journey.
 You can return to view the results later if they aren't yet available.

 Congratulations, you have created a patient journey by using the patient segment and marketing email that you created in the previous exercise.